 Successful applicants are chosen on the basis of their degree classification, personal statement, and academic reference.

-Applications to become the orator at your graduation ceremony are now open and will close at midday (12.00) on Tuesday 21 November.
+Applications to become the orator at your graduation ceremony are now open and will close at 4pm (16.00) on Friday 8 June.

 Student Orators guidance notes